recep-demir/movie-app-firebase/README.md

 # Movie App
+[Live Demo](https://netlix-app-e77933.netlify.app/)
+## Screenshots

+![App Screenshot](./public/movie.gif)

 ## Description
 The Movie App is a React-based web application that allows users to explore and discover movies.
 Users can search for movies, view details, and manage authentication using Firebase.

-# Netflix App
-[Live Demo](https://netlix-app-e77933.netlify.app/)
-## Screenshots

-![App Screenshot](./public/movie.gif)

 ## Features
 - User authentication with Firebase (Email/Password & Google Sign-In)